samuel6269/analytics_projects/Q_Learner_Trading/README.md

 <h1 align="center">Q-Learning Stock Trader</h1>

-This project directory contains the project files for a automated Q-learning stock trader.
+This project directory contains the project files for an automated Q-learning stock trader.
 It currently assumes the portfolio can be in 3 different positions: 1000 shares long, 1000 shares short, or 0 shares.
 This model takes into account market impact of trades, as well as commission prices.
 Here are the steps to run the program.

 -testproject.py: This is the main file which runs the overall project.
 In the main function, you can choose choose a date range to train on, and another date range in the future to test the performance on.
 Here is where a user would specify the stock ticker of interest, as well as the impact and commission amount, and starting portfolio value.
-Two manual strategies will be performed, followed by the Q-learner and their performances are compared and evaluated.
+Two manual strategies will be performed, followed by the Q-learner, and their performances are compared and evaluated.

 -StrategyLearner.py: This contains the StrategyLearner class that creates a Q-learner object as well as provide useful helper functions